What Is a Payment Facilitator?

 Earnings

-Speedy Onboarding
+Fast Onboarding

 Flat-Rate Fee Structure

-Having a transparent, easy to understand, flat-rate fee structure encourages businesses to sign up with a payment facilitator because it eliminates surprise charges and gives merchants the ability to manage their budgets more easily.
+Compared to the fluctuating nature of interchange-plus rates charged by ISOs, having a transparent, easy-to-understand, flat-rate fee structure encourages businesses to sign up with a PayFac because it gives merchants the ability to easily manage their budgets.

 The Challenges of the PayFac Model

-The biggest disadvantage of the payment facilitator model is the financial risk.
-As a Master Merchant, a PayFac is 100% liable for all financial risk associated with their merchant portfolio, including loss from fraud, failed payments, and even merchants going out of business.
+One of the biggest disadvantages of the payment facilitator model is the financial risk.
+A PayFac is liable for all financial risks associated with its merchant portfolio, including loss from fraud, failed payments, and even merchants going out of business.
 Another factor to consider is merchant profitability.
-Very small businesses that process only a few transactions per month are typically not profitable: The cost for acquiring, onboarding, and supporting low-volume businesses can be more than the money earned from processing and transaction fees.
+Very small businesses that process only a few transactions per month are typically not ideal clients because there isn’t enough volume to generate significant profits.The cost of acquiring, onboarding, and supporting low-volume businesses can be more than the money earned from processing and transaction fees.

 Taking the PayFac Plunge